Stress is the feeling of being overwhelmed or unable to cope with mental or emotional pressure.

-Sometimes, this stress response can be useful: it can help us push through fear or pain so we can run a marathon or deliver a speech, for example.
+Sometimes, this stress response can be useful in helping us push through fear or pain so we can do great things such as running a marathon or delivering a speech.
 Our stress hormones will usually go back to normal quickly once the stressful event is over, and there won’t be any lasting effects.

 However, too much stress can cause negative effects.
-It can leave us in a permanent stage of fight or flight, leaving us overwhelmed or unable to cope.
-Long term, this can affect our physical and mental health.
+It can leave us in a permanent state of fight or flight, leaving us overwhelmed or unable to cope.
+This can affect our physical and mental health in the long term.

 What makes us stressed?

 Many things that can lead to stress: bereavement, divorce or separation, losing a job or unexpected money problems.
 Work-related stress can also have a negative impact on your mental health.
 People affected by work-related stress lose an average of 24 days of work due to ill health.

 Even positive life changes, such as moving to a bigger house, gaining a job promotion or going on holiday can be sources of stress.
 If you feel stressed in these situations you may struggle to understand why or be reluctant to share your feelings with others.

 You may feel:

 These feelings can sometimes produce physical symptoms, making you feel even worse.

 If you’re stressed, you may experience: